Princeton-Cabernet/BeauCoup/README.md

 The algorithm can be changed to `CC`/`NSUM`.

 Here, we specify a list of gamma values `1.0 0.1 0.01 0.001` corresponding to average per-packet memory access limit.
 This is only used for suggestion, and we later parse the output report to recover the actual memory access made by the algorithm.

+#### Format
+The report pickle file contains a dictionary indexed by `gamma, threshold`.
+Each dictionary item is a list of `numDistinct, memAccess`, where `numDistinct` represents the actual number of distinct items seen when the algorithm's estimate first exceeds `threshold`, and `memAccess` is the average memory access per packet.

 #### Plotting